-The principal activity of the Company will be the issue of bonds and other instruments for the purpose of financing shipping vessels, as well as niche asset backed classes.
+The principal activity of the Company will be the issue of bonds, crypto bonds and other similar instruments for the purpose of financing shipping vessels, as well as niche asset backed classes.
 The Company is currently seeking to review the energy related sector of its business plan and it may choose to substitute the sector with a similar but specialised asset backed class.